 The pandemic has accelerated the e-commerce trend, with online order volumes exploding at historic levels.
 2020 online shopping growth in the U.S. jumped more than 30% year-over-year.
 The sudden shift to online shopping from physical locations have accelerated omnichannel retail trends, such as BOPIS, curbside-pickup, and home delivery.
 “Many retailers are scrambling to adjust to the ‘Amazon Effect’ and are exploring order fulfillment automation to try to increase the speed and flexibility of operations in order to compete with Amazon,” explains Forbes.

-Three mobility automation solutions that are helping retailers meet new challenges.
+Three mobility automation solutions in warehouse technology that are helping retailers meet new challenges.

 - Tablet-enabled Robots: Retailers use autonomous mobile robots (AMRs) such as the Locus Robotics 3PLs for fulfillment warehouses to cost-effectively keep up with huge demand, customer expectations, and limited labor availability.